sproogen/modern-resume-theme/README.md

 # modern-resume-theme [![Gem Version](https://badge.fury.io/rb/modern-resume-theme.svg)](https://badge.fury.io/rb/modern-resume-theme) [![Build Status](https://travis-ci.com/sproogen/modern-resume-theme.svg?branch=master)](https://travis-ci.com/sproogen/modern-resume-theme)

+*This is the modified version of the amazing modern-resume-theme from Sproogen.
+This theme expands the use of icons beyong `font-awesome-brand` making it easier to create custom icons for more flexible usage.*

 *A modern simple static resume template and theme.
 Powered by Jekyll and GitHub pages.*
 *Host your own resume on GitHub for **free!***